-I B.TECH-II-SEMESTER L Т P INTERNAL MARKS EXTERNAL MARKS TOTAL MARKS CREDITS

-- - 3 25 50 75 2
+I B.TECH-II-SEMESTER L Т Р INTERNAL MARKS EXTERNAL MARKS TOTAL MARKS CREDITS - - 3 25 50 75 2 - - 3 25 50 75 2 ENHANCING COMMUNICATION SKILLS LAB (COMMON TO ALL BRANCHES)

-ENHA NCI NG CO MMUNICATI ON SKILLS L AB

-(COMMON TO ALL BRANCHES)

-- 1. To train the students to use language effectively in professional situations like group discussions, public speaking, presentations and interviews. - 2.
-To make the students understand the importance of body language. - 3.
-To develop positive attitude and soft skills to improve their employability quotient. - 4.
-To expose the students to variety of a self-instructional, learner friendly, electronic media and stimulate intellectual faculties/resources
+- To train the students to use language effectively in professional situations like group discussions, public speaking, presentations and interviews. - To make the students understand the importance of body language. - To develop positive attitude and soft skills to improve their employability quotient. - To expose the students to variety of a self-instructional, learner friendly, electronic media and stimulate intellectual faculties/resources

-Learners are able to
+After successful completion of this course, the students will be able to

-- 1. Give presentations and attend job interviews confidently. - 2.
-Speak confidently in challenging situations. - 3.
-Know the importance of Non-verbal communication and interpret nonverbal symbols - 4.
-Face computer based competitive exams like GRE, TOFEL, and IELTS. - UNIT 1: Body Language - UNIT 2: Dialogues - UNIT 3: Presentation Skills - UNIT 4: Group Discussion - UNIT 5: Interviews and Telephonic Interviews - UNIT 6: Debates
+- CO1: Give presentations and attend GDs and job interviews confidently. - CO2: Speak confidently in challenging situations. - CO3: Know the importance of Non-verbal communication and interpret nonverbal symbols.

+UNIT - 1: BODY LANGUAGE

+UNIT - 2: DIALOGUES

+- UNIT 3: PRESENTATION SKILLS - UNIT 4: GROUP DISCUSSION

+UNIT - 5: INTERVIEWS AND TELEPHONIC INTERVIEWS

+UNIT - 6: DEBATES